 At roughly the same time in history on the other side of the world, my father’s family set sail for the New World.
 Upon arrival, they built homes in New England.
-One ancestor, William Brewster, served as the religious leader of the Plymouth colony.
+One ancestor, William Bradford, served as the governor of the Plymouth colony.

 Over two centuries later, these two realities came into contact, a miracle only possible in the nation of immigrants.
 My great-grandparents left Iran for New York in 1944, my grandmother in tow.
 My mother was born just over two decades later and grew up in the New York apartment where Lois Lane interviews Superman, all the while dreaming of Iran.
 In 1991, she met my father, a recent graduate of Columbia University, on a blind date.
 Soon after, my twin sister and I were born, at the confluence of these two worlds.